zafarella/OSX-RAMDisk/README.md

 * [WebShtorm] (https://www.jetbrains.com/webstorm/)
 * [Clion] (https://www.jetbrains.com/clion/)
 * [AppCode] (https://www.jetbrains.com/objc/)
-* your_app_goes_here
+* [your_app_goes_here]

 The IntelliJ Idea (or JetBrains IDEs) are really fast after this.
-Be warned that for large source base you will need to have more RAM Disk.
-I don't have exact numbers, sorry, because it can vary.
-Mine machine have 16G - it works good.
+Be aware that for the large code base you will need to have larger RAM Disk.
+I don't have exact numbers, sorry, it can vary because of many factors.
+Mine machine have 16GB - it works very good for small code bases.

 If you observing performance degradation - revise how much memory you are using and may be adding more can help.
-By default script will create disk of 1/4 size of your RAM.
+By default script will create RAM disk of 1/4 size of your RAM.
 If you need to change the size - edit `startupRAMDiskandCacheMover.sh` header section.
+The RAM disk works with hibernate option - you don't need to worry about this part.

 Have something to discuss?
 [![Join the chat at https://gitter.im/zafarella/OSX-RAMDisk](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/zafarella/OSX-RAMDisk?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-If you have any issues - I am glad to have them reported in the issues tab.
+If you have any issues (compatibility etc) - I am glad to have them reported in the [issues](https://github.com/zafarella/OSX-RAMDisk/issues) tab.

 Compatibility
 ============